What Is CSA?

 - Contentment from consuming humanely-raised livestock

-- Jubilation when surveying the abundance in your weekly share
+- Jubilation when surveying the sheer abundance in your weekly share (and perhaps some Tetris when cramming it all into your fridge)

-- Curiosity and delight when trying unfamiliar fruits and veggies
+- Curiosity and inspiration when trying unfamiliar fruits and veggies

 - A strange desire to start pickling and canning